Upper-atmospheric lightning: Observations

 On September 20, 2021, at 10:41 pm (02:41 UTC) facing NE from Cabo Rojo, Puerto Rico, photographer Frankie Lucena recorded a video of a gigantic jet plasma event which occurred over a thunderstorm in the area.

-On June 13, 2022, northern Kansas, US, photographer Paul M Smith captured several gigantic jet events over a thunderstorm.
-The farthest north they have been recorded.
+On 15 February 2024, photographer JJ Rao (Nature by JJ) captured a gigantic jet in high-resolution slow-motion video from Derby, in the Kimberley Region of Western Australia.

 Other types

 Elves

-ELVES (Emission of Light and Very Low Frequency perturbations due to Electromagnetic Pulse Sources) often appear as a dim, flattened, expanding glow around 400 km in diameter that lasts for, typically, just one millisecond.
+ELVES often appear as a dim, flattened, expanding glow around 400 km in diameter that lasts for, typically, just one millisecond.
 They occur in the ionosphere 100 km above the ground over thunderstorms.
-Their color was unknown for some time, but is now believed to be red.
+Their color was unknown for some time, but is now known to be red.
 ELVES were first recorded on another shuttle mission, this time recorded off French Guiana on October 7, 1990.
-That ELVES was discovered in the Shuttle Video by the Mesoscale Lightning Experiment (MLE) team at Marshall Space Flight Center, AL led by the Principal Investigator, Otha H."Skeet" Vaughan, Jr.
+That ELVES was discovered in the Shuttle Video by the Mesoscale Lightning Experiment (MLE) team at Marshall Space Flight Center, AL led by the Principal Investigator, Otha H."Skeet" Vaughan Jr.

-ELVES is a whimsical acronym for Emissions of Light and Very Low Frequency Perturbations due to Electromagnetic Pulse Sources.
+ELVES is a whimsical acronym for emissions of light and very low frequency perturbations due to electromagnetic pulse sources.
 This refers to the process by which the light is generated; the excitation of nitrogen molecules due to electron collisions (the electrons possibly having been energized by the electromagnetic pulse caused by a discharge from an underlying thunderstorm).

 Trolls

-TROLLs (Transient Red Optical Luminous Lineaments) occur after strong sprites, and appear as red spots with faint tails, and on higher-speed cameras, appear as a rapid series of events, starting as a red glow that forms after a sprite tendril, that later produces a red streak downward from itself.
+TROLLs (transient red optical luminous lineaments) occur after strong sprites, and appear as red spots with faint tails, and on higher-speed cameras, appear as a rapid series of events, starting as a red glow that forms after a sprite tendril, that later produces a red streak downward from itself.
 They are similar to jets.